Msmastr74/Bogobot/DOCS.md

 - `@bot.init_callback`: Runs after Discord login/setup, commonly used to initialize persistent monitors.
 - `@bot.connect_callback`: Runs on every Discord ready event, before the one-time connected guard.
 Use it for state that should refresh after reconnects.
 - `@bot.close_callback`: Runs during bot shutdown.
-- `@bot.new_frame_callback`: Runs for each received stream frame. `stats.py` uses this for OCR and milestone updates.
+- `@bot.new_frame_callback`: Runs for each received stream frame.
+In OCR mode, `stats.py` uses this for visual sort detection, OCR, and milestone updates.
 - `@bot.new_value_callback`: Runs when a plugin publishes a new observed sort value with `bot.new_value(...)`.
 The callback receives `new_values: list[tuple[bool, int]]`, `new_value: int`, and the observation timestamp as a Python epoch-time `float`.
 - `@bot.command_telemetry_callback`: Runs for command telemetry events.
 - `@bot.message_callback`: Runs for Discord messages after a plugin attaches `bot.on_message` as a Discord event.